 Nowadays the making of Armagnac brandy is no longer restricted to men.
-In the Midi-Pyrenees, among many passionate winemakers, Caroline and Sophie Rozès apply their sensitivity to a craft handed down over generations.
+In Occitania, among many passionate winemakers, Caroline and Sophie Rozès apply their sensitivity to a craft handed down over generations.

 There is a world of difference between perfumes and spirits.
 Yet it’s these two areas which Caroline Rozès decided to explore after having worked for a decade in the perfume business in Paris.
 The youngest daughter of a family from the Gers region, Caroline began producing a most beautiful fragrance, that of her family’s Armagnac brandy, by taking over two properties at Cassaigne in the Gers region: the Chateau de Léberon and the Domaine d’Aurensan.